Tillered Docs

 journalctl -u arctic --since "10 minutes ago"

-arctic services list -j
+arctic services list --json

-arctic routes list --service SERVICE_ID -j
+arctic routes list --service SERVICE_ID --json

-nft list ruleset
+nft list table inet arctic

 systemctl status arctic